kmels/tersus/README.md

 tersus
 ======

-a virtual filesystem to use with js/coffeescript + open source js libraries hub
+a virtual filesystem to use with js/coffeescript + open source js libraries hub.